 SIEM software automates the correlation and analysis process to streamline log management.
 Since it reduces the data, content, and timestamp inconsistencies, it provides more precise insight into and prioritizes logged events.

 USING GRAYLOG MANAGEMENT FOR ENHANCED CYBERSECURITY

 Log management supports a robust cybersecurity program by creating a single source of data for event reporting.
-You need to do more than identify abnormal events, you need to document them for forensic purposes.
+You need to do more than identify abnormal events, and you need to document them for forensic purposes.